-Florida growth rates are beginning an expected slow return to more typical levels.
+Florida growth rates are slowly returning to more typical levels.
 But, drags are more persistent than past events, and it will take years to climb completely out of the hole left by the recession.
 Overall...

-- The national economic recovery is starting to recover and, more importantly, the financial markets are recovering stability - although they are still sluggish and difficult to access. - The subsequent turnaround in Florida housing will be led by: - Low home prices that begin to attract buyers and clear the inventory. - Long-run sustainable demand caused by continued population growth and household formation. - Florida's unique demographics and the aging of the baby-boom generation.
+- The national economic recovery is in recovery and, more importantly, the financial markets are recovering stability - although they are still sluggish and difficult to access. - The subsequent turnaround in Florida housing will be led by: - Low home prices that begin to attract buyers and clear the inventory. - Long-run sustainable demand caused by continued population growth and household formation. - Florida's unique demographics and the aging of the baby-boom generation.